PaloAltoNetworks/iron-skillet/docs/viz_guide_panos.rst

 you don’t need to check credentials.
 IronSkillet takes this approach blocking all categories under User Credential Submission.

-The Alert-Only-URL profile sets all actions to alert for logging purposes, include User Credential Submission.
+The Alert-Only-URL profile sets all actions to alert for logging purposes, including Dynamic Classification and User Credential Submission.
 No categories are blocked.

 File Blocking
 ~~~~~~~~~~~~~